 Is This Finally the Year?

-No one has a crystal ball, but 2025 has the potential to be a turning point.
-If the first few IPOs of the year go well—starting with SailPoint and moving into CoreWeave, Genesys, and Chime—we could see more tech companies follow.
+If the first few IPOs of the year go well (starting with SailPoint and moving into CoreWeave, Genesys, and Chime), we could see more tech companies follow.

 Want to talk about what an IPO means for your stock options and taxes?

 Book a call with KB Financial Advisors.
-We’ll help you prepare, no matter when the jam arrives.
+We help tech professionals like you understand stock compensation, plan for liquidity events, and minimise tax burdens… no matter when the jam shows up.